mikesharp06/vra-v3.1/README.md

    3.10  Sets the width of column J to 40
    3.11  Center aligns all cells in rows nine and below
    3.12  Left aligns all cells in column A for rows four and below
    3.13  Removes the cells with the value "Created on:"
    3.14  Autofit height for all rows
    3.15  Formats and names the output file using valkues in cells A1 and A3.

 Please note: You will have to autofit row height within excel.
 CTRL + A
 ALT + H + O + A
 This will autofit all rows, or feel free to use a shortcut.
+Code will only work with a month ending and a period ending columns.